hcsolutions/.github/.github/ISSUE_TEMPLATE/3-project-skeleton.md

 ---
 name: 🏗 Project Skeleton
-about: "Capture advance requirements for a project's skeleton"
+about: "[SOFT DEPRECATED - Use an Arch/Spec Discussion instead] Capture advance requirements for a project's skeleton"
 title: ""
 labels: ["feature", "skeleton"]
 assignees: ""